 In the fall, I was able to spend a couple of days in Amsterdam, Netherlands.
 I spent the first of my two days exploring the city with friends from the eastern part of the country.
 The second day I visited as many yarn and fabric shops as I could squeeze into the day.

 My friend, Greet, and her husband, raise sheep on their farm in Eibergen, Netherlands.
 Although their breed of sheep is mostly used for meat, Greet has been experimenting with spinning the fleece and dyeing the yarn.

-Her latest projects involve using Koolaid to dye the yarn.
+Her latest project involves using Koolaid to dye the yarn.
 She was having a hard time finding the drink mix in the Netherlands, so she asked me to help her out.
-I brought her about 200 packages of Koolaid and traded for several skeins of her yarn – what a great deal!
+I brought her several packages of Koolaid and traded for skeins of her yarn – what a great deal!

 My friends and I spent an enjoyable day in the city.
 It was wonderful to see Greet, her son, daughter-in-law, and the grandson I had not yet met.
 After dinner, they took the train back home, while I went back to the hotel to double check my shopping route for the next day.

 Stephen and Penelope

 The first shop I found was the Stephen and Penelope Yarn Shop.
 It was quite a walk from the nearest tram stop but worth the distance.
 The street was a very pleasant one – like many others in Amsterdam.

 The shop was deep and narrow.
 Its front was well lit by a large window, but the back of the shop also had good lighting.
 The front of the store was filled with books and projects by Stephen West – one of the store owners.
 I loved seeing in person the shawls I had only seen in pictures.